merovex-archival/merovex.github.io/_posts/2014-05-25-may-day-going-down.markdown

 categories:
 - Diary
 - Writing
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "May was a rough month, but hope remains."
+description: May was a rough month, but hope remains.
 author: Ben Wilson
+tags:
+- Diary
+- Writing
 ---
 The promise of finishing a novel before me, May was not the month I hoped it would be.
 <!-- more -->